-John B. Vadney Scholarship Fund: Established in 1986 by Frances Vadney in honor of her husband John B. Vadney 1918 with the purpose to aid students with aptitude for mathematics and science.
+John B. Vadney Scholarship Fund: Established in 1986 by Frances Vadney in honor of her husband John B. Vadney 1918 with the purpose to aid students with an aptitude for mathematics and science.
 In 1998 Frances Vadney made an additional gift to allow another student to receive aid for the same above purpose.

 Karl D. Wahlstrom Scholarship Fund: Established in memory of his father, possibly in 1986, by C. Jeffery Wahlstrom 1976, former Alumni Director and Development Director, for a deserving student.

-Ralph B. Webber, Jr. ’39 Scholarship Fund: Funds for this scholarship were donated to the Academy in 2000 from Mr. Webber’s estate to support a student who shows promise of excellence as a student, citizen and athlete, preferably with an interest in hockey.
-These individuals must also demonstrate a financial need.
+Ralph B. Webber, Jr. ’39 Scholarship Fund: Funds for this scholarship were donated to the Academy in 2000 from Mr. Webber’s estate to support a student who shows promise of excellence as a student, citizen, and athlete, preferably with an interest in hockey.
+These individuals must also demonstrate financial need.
 Mr. Webber was a member of the class of 1939 and a former trustee.
 Copy of portion of will is in file.

 Ethel W. Welch Scholarship Fund: Ethel Weston Welch who gave the Arthur Day Welch Chair for Advanced Mathematics in memory of her husband and Welch dorm also gave money for a scholarship-unrestricted?
 Limited information found on restriction, if any.

-Nathaniel H. Whiteside Family Scholarship Fund: Established in 1986 by Nathaniel H. Whiteside 1947 and his father, Nathaniel H. Whiteside, Jr..
-The income is to be used for a qualified student as follows: "The preferred recipient would be of verifiable financial need and a descendent of an alumnus/a with priority given to a student related to either the class of 1947 or the Class of 1953.
+Nathaniel H. Whiteside Family Scholarship Fund: Established in 1986 by Nathaniel H. Whiteside 1947 and his father, Nathaniel H. Whiteside, Jr. The income is to be used for a qualified student as follows: "The preferred recipient would be of verifiable financial need and a descendant of an alumnus/a with priority given to a student related to either the class of 1947 or the Class of 1953.
 If no such person so qualifies, then the recipient might be any student who is deemed to be qualified by the Academy and is of verifiable financial need."

 Donald R. Whitting ’62 Memorial Scholarship: Established in 2004 by Pamela Whitting in memory of her husband, Don ’62 who was an active volunteer at KUA including chairing the Annual Fund.
 Awarded annually to a junior or senior with a minimum 3.0 grade point average and a demonstrated record of service to the Kimball Union community.
 In addition, “the student has been identified by the faculty as having great potential which may be best realized through participation in the academic and co-curricular program at Kimball Union Academy